WASD-Gaming/wasd-streamcontrol/README.md

 Some things to note:

 The Clip Stream buttons do not work out of the box.
-They require use of a custom OBS script I've developed that is currently in testing.
+They require the use of a custom OBS script I've developed that is currently in testing.

 Player history populates with random placeholder info.
 It's not a bug but I'm too lazy to change it.

 **YOU MUST SELECT A GAME FOR THE CHARACTER LIST TO POPULATE**.
-Even though the app saves the last selected game the characters will not populate until you select a game from the drop down.
+Even though the app saves the last selected game the characters will not populate until you select a game from the drop-down.
 This will eventually be fixed.

 ## Hotkeys
 * Player 1 score up > F20